Chile – the country of astronomical observatories and the largest telescopes in the world

 1. ALMA — Atacama Large Millimeter Array

-ALMA — Atacama Large Millimeter Array
+Alma — Atacama Large Millimeter Array

-ALMA — Atacama Large Millimeter Array
+Alma — Atacama Large Millimeter Array

-ALMA — Atacama Large Millimeter Array
+Alma — Atacama Large Millimeter Array

 This is a complex of radio telescopes, consisting of 66 antennas.
 Complex ALMA is the largest and most expensive astronomical object that is currently on planet Earth.
 This is a joint project of the United States, Europe, Brazil, Chile, Japan, and Taiwan.